YoubaImkf/.Net6-WebApi/README.md

 -ASP.NET Core SignalR (Streaming DATA from client(console) to server(API)🔁)
 -Background Service(using Signal for Notification & ServiceScopeFactory to get service )
 -SoapUI v5.7.0 for Functional test, Load test and Security test) / using [LucyBot converter](https://github.com/LucyBot-Inc/api-spec-converter) to convert OpenApi3 to swagger 2
--Implementing a SendEmail with or not Attachments (MailKit library + Ethereal a fake SMTP service)
+-Implementing a SendEmail with or not Attachments + a package data zip (MailKit library + MailHog/Ethereal fake SMTP service)

 ## 📄License
 [MIT](https://choosealicense.com/licenses/mit/)